 Years of Experience

-Those who have five to nine years of work experience see an average salaries of about $33K.
-For those with one to four years of experience, paychecks typically reach $44K.
-The largest fraction of Georgia Department of Transportation people (37 percent) have been working for 10-19 years and earn $38K per year.
+Between the one and five year mark, median pay is $38K per year.
+For those who claim five to nine years of work experience, pay on average amounts to about $61K annually.
+The largest fraction of Georgia Department of Transportation people (42 percent) have been working for 10-19 years and earn $39K per year on average.

 Certifications and Degrees